Does my practice need a Clinic license?

-Here are a few of the many arrangements which should be licensed as Clinics:
+Here are a few of the many arrangements which must be licensed as Clinics:

-- A Florida physician retires and sells the practice to a limited liability company (LLC) owned by a business person.
+- A Florida physician retires and sells the practice to a limited liability company (LLC) owned by an unlicensed business person or persons.

 - A Florida multispecialty practice is owned by a physician licensed only in Georgia.

 - A Florida medical practice is owned by an LLC.
 There is only one physician investor and she is a primary care physician who has her own practice out of town.
 The clinic provides pain management, addiction services and dermatology.

 - A physician dies and his widow assumes ownership of the practice.